Serbia's Dairy Industry: An In-Depth Overview

 Dairy Farms

-Leading dairy farms such as Petrović Dairy Farm, Jovanović Dairy, and Vuković Dairy Agriculture play a crucial role in Serbia's milk production.
-These farms are known for their advanced farming practices and substantial contributions to the industry.
+Serbia's dairy farms, such as Petrović Dairy Farm, Jovanović Dairy, and Vuković Dairy Agriculture, play crucial roles in milk production.
+These farms are recognized for their advanced farming practices and substantial contributions to the industry.

 Imports and Exports

-Serbia actively participates in the export and import of dairy products, exporting around 60,000 tons annually, primarily cheese and milk powder.
-Conversely, it imports approximately 50,000 tons, mainly from neighboring EU countries.
-In a notable transaction, Serbia supplied Ukraine with 4.62 thousand tons of dairy products in July.
+The country actively engages in the export and import of dairy products, with around 60,000 tons exported annually, primarily cheese and milk powder.
+Imports amount to approximately 50,000 tons, mainly from neighboring EU countries.
+A notable transaction was Serbia’s supply of 4.62 thousand tons of dairy products to Ukraine in July.

 Significant Dairy Market Events

-Recent changes in Serbia's dairy market are driven by increased export volumes to neighboring countries and the EU, technological advancements improving milk processing efficiency, and regulatory changes aligning with EU standards.
-There is also a growing focus on sustainable dairy farming.
-However, Serbian dairy farmers have recently protested against economic challenges and perceived government inaction, reflecting ongoing pressures in the industry.
+Recent market changes are driven by increased export volumes to neighboring countries and the EU, technological advancements that enhance milk processing efficiency, and regulatory changes aligning with EU standards.
+A growing emphasis on sustainable dairy farming is evident.
+However, the industry faces challenges, as demonstrated by recent protests from Serbian dairy farmers against economic difficulties and perceived government inaction.

 International Partnerships

-Serbia maintains a significant partnership with Belarus in the agro-industrial sector, supplying seed corn and oil crops while enhancing imports of Belarusian dairy and vegetable products.
-Additionally, Bahrain is expanding its trade horizons with Serbia, focusing on new sectors beyond traditional industries like oil, leveraging Serbia's capacity in food production and manufacturing for mutual economic growth.
+Serbia maintains a significant partnership with Belarus in the agro-industrial sector, focusing on the exchange of seed corn and oil crops while enhancing imports of Belarusian dairy and vegetable products.
+Moreover, Bahrain is broadening its trade horizons with Serbia, exploring sectors beyond traditional industries like oil, leveraging Serbia’s food production and manufacturing capacity for mutual economic growth.